 Planned programmes are in place to ensure that our properties are safe to live in.

-On behalf of Welwyn Hatfield Borough Council, we have a legal duty to carry out a gas safety check in every tenant's home each year.
+We have a legal duty to carry out a gas safety check in every tenant's home each year.
 Gas safety checks and all gas maintenance services are carried out by TSG PLC.
 All of the engineers carrying our gas related maintenance and safety checks are Gas Safe Registered.

 You must allow the TSG engineer into your home to carry out essential safety checks and repairs.
 Failure to do so is a breach of your tenancy agreement and can result in legal action being taken against your tenancy.
 If legal action is taken against your tenancy you could face costs of up to £1000.